Emma di Resburgo: Reception and performance history

 The opera was received with great enthusiasm at its premiere and given 73 further performances.
 Italian audiences and critics were flattered that a German composer would come to Italy and compose operas in a thoroughly Italian style.
 Within a few years it received further performances not only in Italian opera houses but, with a text translated into German, in Dresden, London, Vienna, Munich, Berlin, and other European centres.
 It was the first of Meyerbeer's operas to be published.
 After Meyerbeer's lifetime the opera went unperformed for many years until a concert performance in Vienna in 2010, which was recorded.

 Musical features

 The opera is darker and more intensely dramatic than Meyerbeer's previous works.
 Impressive and monumental choral scenes such as the Chorus of Judges and funeral march in the last act are a feature of the work.
-Among solo arias, the final aria for the heroine Emma (Il dì cadrà) with solo cor anglais, flutes, clarinets and horns, is especially notable.
+Among solo arias, the final aria for the heroine Emma (Il dì cadrà) with cors anglais, flutes, clarinets and horns, is especially notable.